Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 * Know the different tiers available for Azure File shares and their use cases.
 * Understand how to create and configure file shares, including quotas and resizing.

-## Configuring Azure File Sync
+## 7 Configuring Azure File Sync

 ### Describing Azure File Sync

 **Azure File Sync**

-Azure File Sync is an extension of Azure Files that allows you to **extend the capabilities of on-premises file servers.**
+Azure File Sync is an extension of Azure Files that allows you to **<mark>extend the capabilities of on-premises file servers</mark>.**

 Features: